Head Football Coach

 Kevin Woodson, Jr.

-Kevin Woodson begins his second year with Gavilan College, his first as Defensive Backs coach.
+Kevin Woodson begins his third year with Gavilan College, his first as Defensive Backs coach.

 Prior to joining the Gavilan staff Kevin served four years on active duty as a United States Marine.
 Woodson still serves as a Marine reservist.

 Woodson is originally from south Alabama where he played high school football at Andalusia High School, Georgiana High School, and Fort Dale Academy.
 He is a member of the Fort Dale 2002 track state championship team.
 He also served one semester as an athletic training student in 2013 at Gavilan.
 Kevin's wife, Lucia, is a Spanish teacher at Gilroy High School.

 David Moseley is entering his 1st season with Gavilan College and will be serving as Special Teams Coordinator, Recruiting Coordinator and Cornerbacks Coach.

 Prior to joining the Gavilan coaching staff, Coach Moseley served as the Defensive Coordinator, Linebackers Coach and Runningbacks Coach at Fremont Highschool in Sunnyvale, CA. During his time at Fremont High School, Coach Moseley was selected to Coach Runningbacks and Linebackers for the 41st Annual Charlie Wedemeyer All-Star Football Game at Levi’s Stadium, working with some of the Bay Area’s most talented coaches and football players.
 Coach Moseley also spent one season coaching at Woodside High School in Redwood City, CA.

 Born and raised in Amarillo, Texas, Coach Moseley played Linebacker and Fullback Randall High School winning back to back District 3-4A Titles and earning 1st team All-District 3-4A Honors.
 He then went on to play linebacker for the Division II New Mexico Highlands University Cowboys.